 The total legal costs (not including the administration costs) are likely to be in the region of £2,200, although higher value properties and protracted work may attract higher costs.
 The balance of these fees are payable on completion of the lease.

 Rent Deposit: A Rent Deposit equivalent to 6 months' rent is payable on all new lettings, to be held throughout the term of the lease and any statutory continuation.
-No interest is payable, and the deposit may be drawn upon in the even of rent arrears or non-compliance with any lease covenants.
+No interest is payable, and the deposit may be drawn upon in the event of rent arrears or non-compliance with any lease covenants.

 Rent in Advance: 3 months' rent in advance is payable on completion of the lease.

 Camden may make available, on a short-term flexible basis, council-owned shops for which we have yet to find longer-term business tenants.
+Any available for this purpose will be marked as such on the website.